chapter three

 • Understanding and designing heuristics for guided search

-• Identifying problems suited to being solved with guided search approaches
+• Identifying problems that guided search approaches may solve

 • Understanding and designing a guided search algorithm